feathersui/feathersui-starling/documentation/help/markdown/list.md

 The `List` component may have one selected item.
 You can access information about selection through the [`selectedIndex`](../api-reference/feathers/controls/List.html#selectedIndex) and [`selectedItem`](../api-reference/feathers/controls/List.html#selectedItem) properties.
 If there is no selection, the value of `selectedIndex` will be `-1` and the value of `selectedItem` will be `null`.

-To listen for when the selection changes, listen to the [`Event.CHANGE`](../api-reference/feathers/controls/List.html#event:change) event:
+To listen for when the selection changes, listen to [`Event.CHANGE`](../api-reference/feathers/controls/List.html#event:change):

 ``` code
 list.addEventListener( Event.CHANGE, list_changeHandler );